Konundrum/pkas/README.md

 # PKAS
 ### Personal Kivy Application System

 Adds additional frameworking to kivy for use with PCs.
 This module provides a data and ui abstraction layer on top of kivy.
-The module supports three primary features: Recycling of DataModels and DataWidgets, views for displaying DataCollections, and a control system which delegates to Interactive Widgets.
+The module supports recycling of DataModels and DataWidgets, file saving and loading, views for displaying DataCollections, and a control system which delegates to commands mapped by keybinds to Interactive Widgets.

 ### Contents:
 ---